eternalai-org/Eternals/README.md

 ## Usage

-Our repo is created to be used for many purposes.
+The repository is created to be used for many purposes.

 ### Start the daemon to schedule missions periodically